hamidrezafahimi/ai_basix/notes/practical/01-MLP.md

 #### Final hint,

 There are no deterministic way to determine the optimal number of nodes.
-The best nuumber of nodes must be deermined with trial and error.
+The best nuumber of nodes must be determined with trial and error.